pailabteam/pailab/doc/source/index.rst

 Examples and first steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To learn how to work with pailab you may find the tutorial useful.
-In addition, you can find jupyter notebooks in the examples directory.
+To learn how to work with pailab you may find the :ref:`overall_tutorial` useful.
+In addition, you find jupyter notebooks in the examples directory.

 .. toctree::